US Open, day 2 women’s roundup: Serena wins, Venus’ earliest exit, Clijsters comeback cut short

 Ons Jabeur (TUN x27) bt Katarzyna Kawa (POL) 6-2, 7-6 (8/6)

-Kaia Kanepi (EST) bt Katerina Siniaková (CZE) 6-1, 6-2
+Kaia Kanepi (EST) bt Katerina Siniakova (CZE) 6-1, 6-2

 Leylah Fernandez (CAN) bt Vera Zvonareva (RUS) 6-4, 7-5